You're the Best Thing That Ever Happened to Me: Ray Price country version

 The song's first run of popularity, as "You're the Best Thing That Ever Happened to Me," came in 1973, when country music singer Ray Price took the song to number 1 on the Billboard Hot Country Singles chart on October 6, 1973.

 For that version, it represented a last and a first.
 The "last" was Price's seventh and most recent No. 1 single, in a string dating back to his 1956 hit "Crazy Arms".
 The "first": It was the No. 1 single on the debut program of American Country Countdown, which used the Billboard chart in its programming.
 Although it fell short of the top 40 in his native United States, the song was an easy listening hit in Canada, his third such hit there.

 Gladys Knight & the Pips pop/R&B version

 In the early- to mid-1970s, Gladys Knight & the Pips recorded several of Weatherly's songs, and in 1974, they dipped into his catalog once again with their rendition of the song.
 Their version, titled "Best Thing That Ever Happened to Me," reached number 3 on the Billboard Hot 100 that spring and topped the Hot Soul Singles for two weeks.
 The single was certified gold by the RIAA for sales of one million copies.
 It also reached the top 10 in the United Kingdom.

 James Cleveland gospel version

-In 1975, gospel singer Rev. James Cleveland & The Charles Fold Singers recorded a live version of the song, which was cited (in the song) as an adaptation of the Gladys Knight & The Pips version of the song.
+In 1975, gospel singer Rev. James Cleveland & The Charles Fold Singers recorded a live version called "Jesus, is the Best Thing That Ever Happened To Me", which was cited (in the song) as an adaptation of the Gladys Knight & The Pips version of the song.